aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 * **Windows**: [samplebrain_0.18_win.zip](https://static.thentrythis.org/samplebrain/samplebrain_0.18_win.zip)
 * **Mac**: [samplebrain_0.18_macintel.zip](https://static.thentrythis.org/samplebrain/samplebrain_0.18_macintel.zip)

+Note: As this software is not on the apple store, to run this binary you need to tell your mac it's ok: Go to System Preferences > Security & Privacy > General.
+At the bottom of the window, select "Allow apps to be downloaded from Anywhere".

 Contribution of a universal or apple silicon binary gratefully received (see building instructions below)

 **Linux install (Ubuntu)**

     $ sudo add-apt-repository ppa:thentrythis/samplebrain